z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 ```bash
 s1 ./send.py
 ```
-to send hula packets from all ToR switches (`s1`, `s2` and `s3`) to each other on all paths.
+to send HULA packets from all ToR switches (`s1`, `s2` and `s3`) to each other on all paths.

 3. run `h1 ping h2`.
 The ping should work if you have completed the ingress control block

 Now we are going to test a more complex scenario.
-We send two iperf traffic to `h3` from `h1` and `h2` But without sending hula packets, they will both use the same spine switch and as spine links have only 1mbps, they must share bandwidth, thus each can reach only 512kbps.
+We send two iperf traffic to `h3` from `h1` and `h2` But without sending HULA packets, they will both use the same spine switch and as spine links have only 1mbps, they must share bandwidth, thus each can reach only 512kbps.
-We test if with hula, both iperf can reach 1mbps.
+With HULA both iperf sessions can reach 1mbps.

 1. open a terminal window on `h1`, `h2` and `h3`:
 ```bash